dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The array that represent the extended barcode results.
+An array of [`ExtendedBarcodeResult`](auxiliary-ExtendedResult.md) that represents the extended barcode results.